Himajanagidi/Ped-Detection/README.md

 python proj.py
 In the GUI:

-Browse and select a video file.
+Click “Browse” to select a video file.

-Choose a target folder where the output will be saved.
+Click “Browse” to choose a target folder where results will be saved.

-Enter comma-separated region names (e.g., Region1,Region2).
+Enter region names (comma-separated, e.g., Region1,Region2) and click “Start Detection”.

-Select ROIs:
+Draw ROIs:

-For each region name, draw a polygon by clicking four points in the video frame.
+For each region, select 4 points by clicking in the video frame.

-After drawing, press Esc or wait 30 seconds to proceed.
+Press Esc or wait 30 seconds to move to the next.

-Detection:

-The system runs detection and tracking.

-Displays pedestrian counts per region.

-Saves an annotated video and shows evaluation metrics in the terminal.

-Output
+Results:

-Annotated video saved to the selected target directory.
+Annotated video saved in your target folder.

-Pedestrian counts printed in the GUI.
+Counts are shown in the GUI.

-Evaluation metrics printed in the console:
+Evaluation metrics are printed in the terminal.

-MAE (Mean Absolute Error)

-MAPE (Mean Absolute Percentage Error)

-Counting Accuracy

-Ground Truth Format
+📊 Ground Truth
-The ground truth data (in ground_truth.py) is structured as follows:
+Update ground_truth.py with frame-based expected counts for evaluation:

 python
 Copy
 Edit
+def get_ground_truth():
-{
+    return {
+        0: {"Region1": 5, "Region2": 3},
+        50: {"Region1": 8, "Region2": 6},
-    frame_number: {"Region1": count1, "Region2": count2, ...},
+        100: {"Region1": 12, "Region2": 9},
         ...
     }
-Update this dictionary to match your specific video and region frame data for accurate evaluation.
+Only frames with entries in this dictionary are used for metric calculations.

+🧪 Evaluation Metrics
+Displayed in the terminal after video processing:

+MAE: Mean difference between predicted and actual counts.

+MAPE: Percentage error of the predictions.

+Accuracy: 100 - MAPE, capped at 0 if MAPE > 100%.